hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/README.md

 There are two types of Nitro queries.
 They both can include Native and DynamicSQL functionality:

-- [General Purpose Queries](nitro-general-purpose.md) &mdash; Queries that return no data.
+- [Nitro General Purpose Queries](nitro-general-purpose.md) &mdash; Queries that return no data.
-- [Selects](nitro-selects.md) &mdash; SELECT queries that return a result set of rows.
+- [Nitro Selects](nitro-selects.md) &mdash; SELECT queries that return a result set of rows.

 ## Parameters